shichao-an/notes/docs/lkd/ch8.md

 > This function (`raise_softirq()`) disables interrupts prior to actually raising the softirq and then restores them to their previous state.

 <span class="text-danger">Question</span>: Why would `raise_softirq()` disable interrupt?

+##### **p145 on scheduling tasklets**

+> After a tasklet is scheduled, it runs once at some time in the near future.
+If the same tasklet is scheduled again, before it has had a chance to run, it still runs only once.
+If it is already running, for example on another processor, the tasklet is rescheduled and runs again

+<span class="text-danger">Question</span>: I'm confused.
+What does it mean?